G-RTOS/GeMRTOS/README.md

 FIG. 1: GRTOS multiprocessor system layout.

-## GRTOS with Intel Nios??II[^1] processors
+## GRTOS with Intel Nios II[^1] processors

-The GRTOS multiprocessor system is implemented based on the Nios??II processor of Intel Corporation.
+The GRTOS multiprocessor system is implemented based on the Nios II processor of Intel Corporation.
 The system architecture is designed using the Platform Designer tool from Intel Corporation.
-The GRTOS architecture is included in the GRTOS Multiprocessor compound IP that includes: Nios??II processors, GRTOS controller, debugging monitor and interfaces, bridges and configuration memories.
+The GRTOS architecture is included in the GRTOS Multiprocessor compound IP that includes: Nios II processors, GRTOS controller, debugging monitor and interfaces, bridges and configuration memories.
 The GRTOS Multiprocessor IP allows designer an easy configuration of the multiprocessor architecture .

 ## GRTOS Controller